rraja30/ETL-project/README.md

 We will be using a relational database and using SQL to combine the two databases.

 ### Extraction
-We used data from two datasets, 1 detailing information regarding Philidelphia's bike infrastructure based on location, and the other dataset detailing bike accident information throughout Philidelphia.
+We used data from two datasets, 1 detailing information regarding Philidelphia's bike infrastructure based on location, and the other dataset detailing bike accident information and incidents throughout Philidelphia.
 We will refer to these datasets as D1 and D2 respectively.
-D1 was a downloadable csv file, while
+D1 was a downloadable csv file, while D2 was a website table that we converted to a csv file

 Extract: indicates the original data sources and how the data